UPDATE 1-RedHill Bio's gastric drug succeeds in late-stage study

 (Adds details, shares)

-June 14 Israel-based RedHill Biopharma Ltd said its experimental drug for the treatment of gastroenteritis met the main goal in a late-stage study.
+June 14 (Reuters) - Israel-based RedHill Biopharma Ltd said its experimental drug for the treatment of gastroenteritis met the main goal in a late-stage study.

 Gastroenteritis is the inflammation of the stomach and intestines that causes vomiting and diarrhea.
 The trial tested the efficacy and safety of the drug, bekinda, compared with a placebo, in 321 patients suffering from the condition.